jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 I sort of see our executive’s DSL concerns in hindsight now.
 Although the workflow design really didn’t feature a DSL as best I could tell.

 # Bespoke Domain-Specific Languages
 Your application may feature a Domain and could benefit from a Domain-Specific Language that’s unique to your business.
-But it may not yet exist.
+But the DSL may not yet exist.
 You could design your own and implement it with the Interpreter Design Pattern.
 But do not take this on lightly.
 Consider the implications.

 ## Who Uses the DSL?
 Who is going to construct the DSL specifications?
 I can think of several types of users who could write DSL specifications.